movermeyer/CryptsyPythonAPI/README.md

 License
 -------
-This piece of software is licensed under the GPL2 license, see license.txt.
+This piece of software is licensed under the GPL2 license, see `license`.